efectoDopler/three-in-a-row/README.md

 # three-in-a-row
-Author: José Javier Escudero Gómez
-Game of three in a row made in 2014 for the subjectTechnology of Programming
+Three in a row game made in 2014 for a university subject